bachelor-2014/report/v2/modularity.md

   must be reflected in the configuration file.
 The definition must at the very least have a type name (e.g. Syringe), a name (unique for each component instance), and how it is connected to the peripherals of the BeagleBone Black.
-- The component must be implemented, inherting from the `Component` C++ class and implementing the virtual methods.
+- The component must be implemented, inheriting from the `Component` C++ class and implementing the virtual methods.
 - The `componentinitializer.cpp` file must be updated to know about this new type of component including how to initialize it from the configuration file.